 5. Condense What You Can

-If you have bags, suitcases or even coolers, think about how you can use them like boxes.
+If you have bags, suitcases or even coolers, think about how you can use them as boxes.
 Pack the small stuff inside larger items like Russian nesting dolls.
 The fewer trips you have to take back and forth, the more time and money you’ll save.

 6. Don’t Pay for Packing